Help with health at your Library

 1 in 4 people living in England experience a problem with their mental health each year.

-For links to trusted advice and apps visit Every Mind Matters, you'll also find quizzes and videos, plus lots of tips and advice.
+For links to trusted advice and apps visit Every Mind Matters, you'll also find quizzes and videos, plus lots of tips and self-referral for talking therapies.

 This interactive website focuses on the eight most common issues; stress, anxiety, trouble sleeping, low mood, panic, social anxiety, trauma, and obsessions and compulsions.